p-adic iterated integration on semistable curves: Homotopy exact sequence

-is an equivalence of categories.
-It suffices to show the unipotency of the overconvergent isocrystal underlying the object $f_t^*\cV$ of $\sC^{\rig,\un(f_t),\varphi,\nr}(X_t,M_t)$ where $\cV$ is an object of $\sC^{\rig,\varphi}(S_t,N_t)$.
-Indeed, given a smooth point $y\in X(k)$ (which exists after a field extension), one can pick a section $\sigma\colon (S_t,\N_t)\to (X_t,\N_t)$ with $\sigma(S_t)=y$.
-Hence, $\sigma^*(f_t^*\cV)=\cV$ has nilpotent residues.
-We evaluate $\cV$ on the frame around $(S_t,N_t)$ As observed in \cite[Lemma~4.2.3]{Kedlaya:aws}, Dwork's trick in combination with \cite[Lemma~3.6.2]{Kedlaya:unipotence} shows that the underlying overconvergent isocrystal of overconvergent $F$-isocrystals on the log disc with nilpotent residues are unipotent. \end{proof}
+Now, \cite[Section~3]{Lazda:rational} constructs the exact sequence in the non-log rigid setting using overconvergent $F$-isocrystals.
+The arguments hold in our situation once one has the existence of higher pushforwards of convergent $F$-isocrystals which is a consequence of the comparison theorem between log convergent and log de Rham cohomology \cite[Corollary~2.34]{Shiho:relative}.
+Then, one may employ a Katz--Oda style argument as in \cite{CPS:Logpi1} to restrict to connections with nilpotent residues. \end{proof}

 \begin{remark} The crux of the above proof (following \cite[Section~3]{Lazda:rational}) is the construction of the relative analogue of the universal object of index of unipotency $n$, $W_n$ on $]X_t[_{\cP}$.
-It is a relatively unipotent vector bundle with integrable overconvergent connection with nilpotent residues that occurs as the evaluation of an overconvergent $F$-isocrystal.
-It restricts to the universal object $E_n$ on $]X[_{\cP_\pi}$ which is the fiber over $t=\pi$.
+It is a relatively unipotent vector bundle with integrable connection with nilpotent residues that occurs as the evaluation of an $F$-isocrystal.
+It restricts to the universal object $E_n$ on $]X[_{\cP_\pi}$, which is the fiber over $t=\pi$.
 Moreover, given a section $\sigma\colon (S_t,\N_t)\to (X_t,M_t)$ lifting to $\tilde{\sigma}\colon ]S_t[_{\cQ}\to ]X_t[_{\cP}$, we further constrain $W_n$ to ensure that $\tilde{\sigma}^*W_n\to \tilde{\sigma}^*W_0=\mathbf{1}$ has a splitting.
 This splitting is the {\em base section}.
-It is universal in the sense that given a relatively unipotent bundle $V$ with overconvergent connection of index of unipotency at most $n$ and morphism $s\colon\mathbf{1}\to \tilde{\sigma}^*V$, there is a unique morphism $W_n\to V$ taking the base section to $s$.
+This construction is universal in the sense that given a relatively unipotent bundle $V$ with connection of index of unipotency at most $n$ and morphism over $]S_t[_{\cQ}$, $s\colon\mathbf{1}\to \tilde{\sigma}^*V$, there is a unique morphism $W_n\to V$ taking the base section to $s$.
 The construction of $W_n$ is analogous to that of $E_n$.
 Specifically, it fits into an exact sequence